Getting Started

 Lessons

 Horsemanship and safety are important parts of your instruction.
 At Windermere, all students start with private lessons.
-All students will learn how to care for the horse and prepare the horse for the lesson.
-In most cases, students require one to three months of private lessons before progressing into a class situation.
+Students will learn how to care for the horse and prepare the horse for the lesson with the help of our lesson assistants.

 What to wear and expect

-Beginner riders are expected to wear hard-soled shoes with a flat sole and small heel and long pants.
+Beginner riders are expected to wear hard-soled shoes with a flat sole and small, raised heel and long pants.
 (No tennis shoes please!)
 We require students to wear a helmet at all times while mounted.
 During a student’s first month of riding, while mounted attached to a lead line or lunge line, we find a bike helmet acceptable.
-However, if it is decided to continue on in our riding program, we do require the purchase of an ASTM/SEI approved riding helmet.
-We do have approved helmets available to borrow.
-We also require the purchase or tall boots or paddock boots and half chaps as this makes riding more comfortable and allows the rider’s leg to be more secure.
+We do require the use of an ASTM/SEI approved riding helmet; helmets are available at the farm to borrow until students purchase their own.

 Students are expected to arrive approximately 30 minutes before the lesson to groom and tack their horse.
 Riders are also likely to spend an additional 30 minutes after the lesson practicing horsemanship; cooling out the horse, un-tacking, grooming, and putting away any equipment used.